wp-plugins/gplus-comments/readme.txt

 * Initial public release

 == Support ==
-* Visit http:///www.cloudhero.net/gplus-comments limited help & documentation.
-* I also recommend the [WordPress HelpCenter](http://wphelpcenter.com/) for extended help.
+* I recommend the [WordPress HelpCenter](http://wphelpcenter.com/) for extended help.
 This plugin is not associated with the Google, Google+, or WordPress HelpCenter in any way.